-The active extent of the HRC-S in the dispersion direction is 296 mm, almost exactly twice that for the ACIS-S. The nominal 0th-order aimpoints for each detector are slightly offset from the detector center so that gaps between the three HRC-S segments (six ACIS-
+The active extent of the HRC-S in the dispersion direction is 296 mm, almost exactly twice that for the ACIS-S. The nominal zeroth-order aimpoints for each detector are slightly offset from the detector center so that gaps between the three HRC-S segments (six ACIS-

 Figure 9.6: Comparison of detector quantum efficiencies for the ACIS FI and BI chips, and for the HRC-S, when used with the LETG.
 The thick dashed (green) line is for HRC-S, while the thick solid curves are for ACIS.
 The thin dotted curves indicate FI quantum efficiencies at dispersions where first order photons fall on BI chips, and viceversa.
 Quantum efficiencies shown for ACIS are for the default Y-offset = +1.5'; the HRC-S curves correspond to Y-offset= 0.
 Y-offsets may be chosen to tailor the coverage of BI chips (S1 and S3; blue QE curve), which have higher QE at low energies than the FI chips (S0,S2,S4,S5; bottom/red curve).
 Vertical lines indicate ACIS chip gaps (with dither, 1.5 Å).
 For clarity, -3 to +3 Å is not shown for ACIS.
 See Section 9.4.2/Offset Pointing for more information regarding the choice of Y-offset.
+See also Figure 9.17 which plots effective areas for combined plus and minus orders.